supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 * `name` - the name of the application
 * `description` - the description of the application
 * `categories` - these tags are used to place the application in the correct category in Ecosystem.
 * `session_tags` - these tags will be assigned to every running session of the application.
-They can be used by other apps to find and filter all running sessions&#x20;
+They can be used by other apps to find and filter all running sessions
 * `"need_gpu": true` - should be true if you want to use any `cuda` devices.
 * `"community_agent": false` - this means that this app can not be run on the agents started by Supervisely team, so users have to connect their own computers and run the app only on their own agents.
 Only applicable in Community Edition.
 Enterprise customers use their private instances so they can ignore current option
 * `docker_image` - Docker container will be started from the defined Docker image, github repository will be downloaded and mounted inside the container.